LFernandez-Learner/INF-353-demo/index.md

 title: Home
 layout: default
 ---
-<p>Welcome to Musical Instrument Website<span>&#x21;</span></p>
+Welcome to Musical Instruments Website!

-<p>There are over 2000 musical instruments from around the world, and there are 6 different types of genres of music where each one of them have own groups with sounds and some relation of instruments.</p>
+Over 2000 musical instruments from around the world, and there are 6 different types of genres of music where each one of them have own groups with sounds and some relation of instruments.

+Testing a change.
+Here's another change.